Enrollment and waitlist data for current and upcoming courses refresh every 10 minutes; all other information as of 6:00 AM.

 Writing in the Discipline

 In ENGL 318, students will develop writing practices to help them successfully communicate in business and professional contexts.
 Students will learn about genres of writing commonly used in professional environments while refining the rhetorical skills necessary to navigate new or organization-specific communication situations they might encounter.
 The course curriculum is informed by current research in rhetoric and professional writing and is guided by the needs and practices of business, industry, as well as society at large.
 The course will task students with applying writing practices to diverse communication scenarios, which may include the following: writing correspondence to connect with internal and external audiences; summarizing information concisely; creating messaging and content for digital audiences; engaging in revision and project management processes; and generating cohesive materials to be used in a job search.
-Prerequisites: ENGL 121 or ENGL 190
+Prerequisite: ENGL 120, 121, or 190

 4 Credits